mageni/mageni/README.md

 **Mageni does not sells the open source software.
 This software is, and always will be, free and open source.**

-## Legal
-Mageni publishes this open-source software on Github solely for lawful purposes and for education, research and teaching in cybersecurity and computer programming.
-You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.

-## Fair Use
-Mageni publishes this open-source software as fair use of copyrighted work for purposes of teaching and research (See 17 U.S.C. § 107). *Mageni does not sells the open-source software.
-This software is, and always will be, free and open source.*

 ## License
 <a href="https://github.com/mageni/mageni/blob/master/LICENSE.txt" target="_blank">GPLv2</a>

-## Legal
-This open source software is provided solely for lawful purposes and use.
-You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes and other types of government authority.